Learning is always in play:

 Physical play is the term used to describe the range of activities that highlight the combination of a child’s natural energy and their physical movements, allowing them the chance to further enhance both their fine and gross motor development skills.

 Recent research shows that play has a positive impact on a child’s academic performance.
 However, physical play doesn’t necessarily always mean running, jumping or turning a somersault.
 Drawing, painting, singing, climbing — all of these activities are also defined as physical play, and examples of each can be found at the Children’s Museum.
-All four area locations feature hands-on art studios, giving children the resources and space needed to properly explore their growing motor development skills in the most creative of ways.
-In addition, all four Children’s Museum locations feature cultural events and activities throughout the year, which often include music, singing and dancing.
+All area locations feature hands-on art studios, giving children the resources and space needed to properly explore their growing motor development skills in the most creative of ways.
+In addition, all Children’s Museum locations feature cultural events and activities throughout the year, which often include music, singing and dancing.

 Downtown: Living Treehouse, Backyard